 - Recommend annually to the Board the nomination of the External Auditors for the purpose of preparing or issuing an auditors' report and conducting quarterly reviews and any other related work for the Corporation.
-The Committee will only recommend External Auditors who (a) participate in the oversight program of the Canadian Public Accountability Board ("CPAB") and (b) are in good standing with the CPAB. - Perform an annual assessment of the External Auditors and, at least every five years, a comprehensive review of the External Auditors. - Recommend annually to the Board the compensation of the External Auditors. - Receive a report annually from the External Auditors with respect to their independence and objectivity, such report to include a disclosure of all engagements (and fees related thereto) for non-audit services rendered to the Corporation. - Review and approve the External Auditors' audit service plan, the areas of special emphasis to be addressed in the audit, the extent to which the external audit can be coordinated with internal audit activities and the materiality levels which the External Auditors propose to employ. - If deemed appropriate, establish annual Audit Quality Indicators in consultation with the External Auditors and senior Management and review at least annually a report from the External Auditors addressing Audit Quality Indicators. - Establish effective communication processes with senior Management and the Corporation's Internal and External Auditors to assist the Committee in monitoring objectively the quality and effectiveness of the relationship among the External Auditors, management and the Committee. - Oversee the work of the External Auditors, receive quarterly review reports and reports from the External Auditors on the progress against the approved audit service plan, important findings, Management letter of recommendations for improvement and the External Auditors' final report. - Resolve disagreements between senior Management and the External Auditors regarding financial reporting. - Meet regularly with the External Auditors in the absence of Management. - Establish annually a list of services that may not be provided by the External Auditors as a measure to safeguard their objectivity and independence.
+The Committee will only recommend External Auditors who (a) participate in the oversight program of the Canadian Public Accountability Board ("CPAB") and (b) are in good standing with the CPAB. - Perform an annual assessment of the External Auditors and, at least every five years, a comprehensive review of the External Auditors. - Recommend annually to the Board the compensation of the External Auditors. - Receive a report annually from the External Auditors with respect to their independence and objectivity, such report to include a disclosure of all engagements (and fees related thereto) for non-audit services rendered to the Corporation.

+- Review and approve the External Auditors' audit service plan, the areas of special emphasis to be addressed in the audit, the extent to which the external audit can be coordinated with internal audit activities and the materiality levels which the External Auditors propose to employ. - If deemed appropriate, establish annual Audit Quality Indicators in consultation with the External Auditors and senior Management and then review at least annually a report from the External Auditors addressing Audit Quality Indicators. - Establish effective communication processes with senior Management and the Corporation's Internal and External Auditors to assist the Committee in monitoring objectively the quality and effectiveness of the relationship among the External Auditors, management and the Committee. - Oversee the work of the External Auditors, receive quarterly review reports from the External Auditors on the progress against the approved audit service plan, important findings, Management letter of recommendations for improvement and the External Auditors' final report. - Resolve disagreements between senior Management and the External Auditors regarding financial reporting, if any. - Meet regularly with the External Auditors in the absence of Management. - Establish annually a list of services that may not be provided by the External Auditors as a measure to safeguard their objectivity and independence.
 Ensure compliance of such list of proscribed services with regulatory requirements. - Pre-approve all non-audit services to be provided to the Corporation by the External Auditors, subject to the exemptions provided for in NI 52-110 and delegate the administration of the pre-approved non-audit services to the Vice President, Finance.
-The Vice President, Finance will report quarterly to the Audit Committee the amounts that were incurred for such services. - Review and approve the Corporation's policy regarding the hiring of professionals from External Auditors. - Review reports of External Auditors concerning the planned rotation of partners assigned to the Corporation's affairs. - In the case of resignation or termination of the External Auditors or their replacement, review and approve the change of auditor notice within 30 days after the date of termination, resignation or replacement. - Receive a quarterly confirmation from the External Auditors that there are no defects in their quality control systems according to the CPAB and/or that they have not been subject to any sanction by the CPAB.
+The Vice President, Finance will report quarterly to the Audit Committee the amounts that were incurred for such services. - Review and approve the Corporation's policy regarding the hiring of professionals from External Auditors. - Select, in concert with management, the lead External Auditor partner and review reports of External Auditors concerning the planned rotation of partners assigned to the Corporation's affairs. - In the case of resignation or termination of the External Auditors or their replacement, review and approve the change of auditor notice within 30 days after the date of termination, resignation or replacement. - In the event that the Corporation's audit file has been inspected by the CPAB, the External Auditors must communicate the significant inspection findings to the Corporation in line with the Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees.